tardate/LittleArduinoProjects/playground/VoltageSelfMeasurement/README.md

 I put my 1.1V reference to the test, and according to the most accurate device I have on hand, it is actually running at 1.063V.
 The sketch includes some techniques for compensation.

-But ... if we're compensating for innaccuracies in Vbg, aren't we back to square one and no better off than calibrating Vcc in the first place?
+So ... if we're compensating for innaccuracies in Vbg, aren't we back to square one and no better off than calibrating Vcc in the first place?
 Perhaps.
 I haven't done measurements to back this up, but one benefit of this approach could be if Vbg is relatively stable over variations in supply voltage.